splunk/splunk-operator/docs/Upgrade.md

 ## Steps for upgrade from 1.0.5 to 1.1.0

-run upgrade-to-1.1.0.sh script with below mentioned mandatory arguments `current_namespace` current namespace where operator is installed, if its not found, it will exit with error message `manifest_file`: path where 1.1.0 Splunk operator manifest file exist
+run upgrade-to-1.1.0.sh script with the following mandatory arguments `current_namespace` current namespace where operator is installed, if the operator is not found, the script exits with an error message
+`manifest_file`: path where 1.1.0 Splunk operator manifest file exist

 ### Example